 Air Blast: It's all around you, but since you can't see it, how aware are you of it's amazing power?
 With Air Blast, you'll see how much power the air around you has.
-Release the air in a Styrofoam head; watch a tornado form in a bottle; blow out candles, make smoke rings, and knock over stacks of cups with your own vortex generator; hear the concussion of a sonic boom made with a film canister; and watch a needle pierce a balloon without popping it.
+Release the air in a Styrofoam head; see Eggbert go in the bottle; blow out candles, make smoke rings, and use mini vortex generators with your friends; hear the concussion of a sonic boom made with a film canister; and watch a needle pierce a balloon without popping it.
 That's power!

 Mad About Blue: Let's have some fun with colors, lights, and get to know an inventor that wanted to give the world free energy!
 Have a fireworks show in your own home and wear rainbow glasses that make any light break into all the colors of the spectrum.
 Watch and see what a Tesla Coil can do!
 (An especially good party for our younger scientists of tomorrow; best performed in a room with subdued lighting)